This checklist is designed to give you a quick review of what to do before leaving your home country.

 All students must pay their financial bills on time to avoid additional charges and/or holds on your course registration, etc. Please contact the Student Accounts Office for assistance.

-Step 11: Prepare for Fall Orientation/Sign up for Welcome Check-In
+Step 11: Prepare for New Student Orientation and Sign up for a Mandatory Immigration Check-In

 International Student Orientation will provide the opportunity to learn important information about your immigration status and campus life and will help you get acquainted with your new peers!